I’m Retired – Do I Need a Medicare Supplement Insurance Plan?

-In most states, Medicare Supplement plans are standardized and assigned lettered names: Medicare Supplement Plans A-N. (There are up to 10 of these lettered plans available in most states – Plans E, H, I, and J are no longer sold.)
+In most states, Medicare Supplement insurance plan are standardized and assigned lettered names: Medicare Supplement insurance plans A-N. (There are up to 10 of these lettered plans available in most states – Plans E, H, I, and J are no longer sold.)
 Each plan may cover a different combination of Original Medicare’s out-of-pocket costs, at different levels.
-For example, Medicare Supplement Plan F covers all of the Medicare Part A deductible, while Medicare Supplement Plan K covers 50% of the Part A deductible.
+For example, Medicare Supplement insurance plan F covers all of the Medicare Part A deductible, while Medicare Supplement insurance plan K covers 50% of the Part A deductible.

-In Massachusetts, Minnesota, and Wisconsin, Medicare Supplement plans are standardized differently.
+In Massachusetts, Minnesota, and Wisconsin, Medicare Supplement insurance plan are standardized differently.

-Do I need a Medicare Supplement plan when I retire?
+Do I need a Medicare Supplement insurance plan when I retire?